Volunteering and its Surprising Benefits

 People with disabilities or chronic health conditions can still benefit greatly from volunteering.
 In fact, research has shown that adults with disabilities or health conditions ranging from hearing and vision loss to heart disease, diabetes or digestive disorders all show improvement after volunteering.

 Whether due to a disability, a lack of transportation, or time constraints, many people choose to volunteer their time via phone or computer.
-In today's digital age many organizations need help with writing, graphic design, email, and other web-based tasks.
-Some organizations may require you to attend an initial training session or periodical meetings while others can be done completely remotely.
+In today's digital age, many organizations need help with writing, graphic design, email, and other web-based tasks.
+Some organizations may require you to attend an initial training session or periodical meetings while others can be conducted completely remotely.
 In any volunteer situation, make sure that you are getting enough social contact, and that the organization is available to support you should you have questions.

 Benefit 3: Volunteering can advance your career